develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 Therefore I would be hesitant to largely take this kind of approach in a project, though.

 How about using classes as mere namespaces for functions?
-I'll be soon back in the twighlight zone of mixing the deep waters of code!
+I'll be soon back in the twilight zone of mixing the deep waters of code!